 You might say, “But opposites can attract?”
 That is true, but attraction and compatibility are two different concepts.

 Your mind and emotions need to constantly be in check with one another.
 We all want someone who makes our heart beat so fast we forget how to breathe for a few seconds.
 But we also need to evaluate how they treat themselves if their ambitions completely different to yours and their overall views on life.

 ALL THE LOVE IN THE WORLD IS NOT WORTH SACRIFICING YOUR INDIVIDUALITY

 Compromise in a relationship is a given.
 We choose to sacrifice our time, needs and desires for one another because we love one another.
 However, compromising so much that you end up losing yourself is dangerous.

 Loving someone that much is not worth losing your self-respect, values, drive and life purpose.

 If you find yourself compromising more than your partner and begin telling yourself that it’s a form of selflessness because it’s coming from a loving place, that is a red flag.
-What?
 Why?
-Because you’re starting to slowly lose yourself in their shadow by adapting and shaping yourself to suit them without realizing it.
+Because you’re starting to slowly lose yourself in their shadow by adapting and shaping yourself to suit them.
+You’re doing this without even realizing it.
 There is no 80/20 rule in a relationship.
 A loving relationship is supposed to improve our lives.
 To enhance who we are as individuals.

-I’d say the top attributes (along with love and apart from them being your best friend) that help build the foundation of a relationship would be open communication, trust and shared fundamental priorities.
-The rest such as forgiveness, support, understanding and common goals can all be worked on during the process of your relationship.
+The top attributes (along with love and apart from them being your best friend) that help build the foundation of a relationship would be open communication, trust and shared fundamental priorities.
+The rest such as forgiveness, support, understanding, and common goals can all be worked on during the process of your relationship.
 But love itself cannot hold the entire relationship as much as we try to tell ourselves.